 If you are struggling in interviews and want to improve your chances of getting a job start taking notes...

 If you want the job, you have to show that it’s already yours.
 Dressing the part shows the right amount of professionalism and commitment to the position you are trying to get.
 The good thing is that you don’t have to wear something too fancy to make a good impression, and can easily stand out by wearing your best suit or black dress/shirt for the ladies.
 If you want, you can add a subtle accessory or something to help you stand out.
 This could be a pin or a tie that has some fun element to it.

-Before you leave the house, look yourself in the mirror and make sure you are comfortable with what you are wearing.
+Before you leave the house, look at yourself in the mirror and make sure you are comfortable with what you are wearing.
 Studies show that striking a power pose for a short time can lower stress hormones.
 Confidence combined with the right pair of shoes can do wonders.

 Mistakes to avoid: Avoid jeans, funky clothes or anything weird.
 This is too risky even for when you are applying for creative roles.
 If you need help, take a look at our interview dress code to get an idea of what’s appropriate.